CSStudentSBU/futureforce-prework-syalla/README.md

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)

-If I had a few more hours to work on this project, I would mainly try to get the progress bar to be more efficient, make my website more visually appealing to the eyes, create 3d buttons with custom sounds as well as add custom imported fonts.
-I also would have wanted to make my javascript functions more optimized and maybe even give the user some control over the game settings like how many mistakes they want to make, how many values the secret pattern has to be, and maybe even the theme of images for the buttons.
+If I had a few more hours to work on this project, I would mainly try to get the progress bar to be more efficient, make my website more visually appealing to the eyes, create 3d buttons with custom sounds that change according to the theme.
+I also would have wanted to make my javascript functions more optimized and give the user more control over the game settings like how many buttons the can use, how many values the secret pattern has to be, and maybe even add a volume slider.
 I honestly would love to spend more time on this project and make it a lot more fancy as I had a great time doing it.